 Another of SEA’s major players, Lazada entered Vietnam earlier than rival Shopee, back in 2012.
 For years, this gave Lazada an early advantage – Lazada was more established than Shopee, having gotten in at the ground floor, while being better prepared for large-scale eCommerce than local rival Tiki due to years more experience in the eCommerce sphere and international backing.

 However, this strong lead it held onto as late as Q1 2018 dramatically slipped towards the middle of that year, and now Lazada finds itself playing third fiddle to both of those B2C marketplaces.
 With renewed backing from Chinese megacorp Alibaba, Lazada hopes to reverse this change in fortunes, but will have to redraw its plans now that both Tiki and Shopee have matured into experienced and accomplished players in Vietnamese eCommerce.
 Especially when some local consumer feel the company has made a mistake by focusing on celebrity endorsements and ‘game-ification’ of the shopping experience instead of focusing on customer experience and trust in the service.

 While not a B2C marketplace that sells a wide range of different product categories, it is absolutely worth mentioning the success of The Gioi Di Dong, Vietnam’s largest mobile phone retailer.
 This company’s online online platform falls just short of Lazada’s monthly visits, and is entirely native to Vietnam, not having taken any foreign investment.
 Though not a general B2C marketplace for multiple product categories, this is a homegrown platform that any foreign company wanting to sell phones in Vietnam should pay close attention to.

 Want to know more about Vietnamese eCommerce?

-Check out our free, newly published Vietnam eCommerce Market Starter Guide to get an overview of the country’s eCommerce environment from a range of perspectives.
+Check out our newly published Vietnam eCommerce Market Guide to get a comprehensive overview of the country’s eCommerce environment from a range of perspectives.